microbus-io/fabric/docs/first-service.md

 ## Step 2: Service Definition

 Open `service.yaml`.
-This is you starting point and where you define the structure of the microservice.
+This is your starting point and where you declare the structure of the microservice.
 First, name the service:

 ```yaml
 general: